Driver license requirement: Information for tax professionals

 What we accept

 We accept information from your client’s most recent driver license or non-driver ID.
 Whether your client's ID is active or expired, we will accept the return.

 How to locate ID and document number

-To view the standard placement of document numbers on New York State-issued licenses and IDs, visit the New York State Department of Motor Vehicles at Sample Photo Documents.
+To view the standard placement of the ID number and document number on New York State-issued licenses and IDs, visit the New York State Department of Motor Vehicles at Sample Photo Documents.

 Why we want this information

 We will use the driver license and non-driver ID information as veriﬁcation to protect taxpayers from fraud and identity theft.

 If you do not have your client’s information at the time of filing their extension, you may check the Did not provide ID box on the extension.
 However, when you subsequently e-ﬁle the return, you must include driver license or non-driver ID information.

 New York States requires you to obtain this information from your clients.